indeedeng/django-proctor/README.md

 Context variables are properties about the user that are used in Proctor test rules to selectively enable tests or change the allocations of a test depending on whether an expression is true.
 This can be used to run a test only on Firefox, or you can run a test at 50% for US users and 10% for everyone else.

-This returns a dict of context variable source keys (see Pipet service configuration) to their values, which are converted by Pipet to their final types before rule expressions are evaluated.
+This returns a dict of context variable source keys (see Pipet configuration) to their values, which are converted by Pipet to their final types before rule expressions are evaluated.

 If you don't override this method, django-proctor uses no context variables.

-If the Pipet service configuration doesn't have a default value for a context variable, it must be included on every API request.
+If the Pipet configuration doesn't have a default value for a context variable, it must be included on every API request.
 If that is the case, make sure that context variable appears in this return value.

 This method is always run after any previous middleware.